steadylearner/blog/posts/Rust/How to deploy Rust Web App.md

 and you are ready to write the real codes to deploy your website.

-In this post, we will use **Rust Rocket framework** but you can use Actix or whatever framework and languages you want instead
+In this post, we will use **Rust Rocket framework** but you can use Actix or whatever framework and languages you want instead.

 They will work because what you learn really in this post is how to use **Nginx** as **proxy server** for your web app in **POSIX** system.